A flat screen TV stand with its own mount is a good choice for many people. They can also be known as TV mount stands or floating mount stands.

 No, it doesn't.

-There are a number of smaller table top universal TV stands which are designed to be placed on your existing stand.
+There are a number of smaller table top universal TV stands that are designed to be placed on your existing stand.
 A good example is the PERLESMITH Universal Table Top TV Stand pictured below.

 You mount your TV using the VESA fittings on the rear, and then stand the whole thing on top of your existing unit.